BoldGrid/boldgrid-theme-framework/boldgrid-theme-framework/README.md

 ### 1.4.4 ###
 * Bug fix: Fixed help overlay section in customizer so it's part of the actual controls.
+* Bug fix: Fixed cases where FS_CHMOD_DIR is an undefined constant with $wp_filesystem.

 ### 1.4.3 ###
 * Update: Link focus should be dynamically found for hide_ links.